 Who Is Maitreya?

 Maitreya is mentioned in several ancient texts, most notably the The Lotus Sutra (Saddharma Puṇḍarīka Sūtra).
 This is one of the most important and revered texts in Mahayana Buddhism.
 It prophesies the future arrival and enlightenment of the bodhisattva Maitreya.
 However, there are other texts from different Buddhist sects that also mention Maitreya.

 Maitreya is one of the oldest bodhisattvas in Buddhism.
 His name comes from maitrī in Sanskrit, meaning friendliness or more precisely, loving friend.
 Other Buddhist sects have different names for him such as:

 - Milefo in traditional Chinese

 - Miroku in Japanese

 Regardless of which of Maitreya’s name we look at, his presence can be seen in Buddhist scriptures as far back as the 3rd century AD or some 1,800 years ago.
 As a bodhisattva, he is a person or a soul who is on the road to becoming Buddha and is just one step – or one reincarnation – away from it.

-While there are many bodhisattvas in Buddhism, just like there are many Buddhas, only one bodhisattva is believed to be next in line to becoming Buddha and that’s Maitreya.
+While there are many bodhisattvas in certain sects of Buddhism, just like there are many Buddhas, only one bodhisattva is believed to be next in line to becoming Buddha and that’s Maitreya.